 If I become disabled or severely injured, will I need to continue paying for my life insurance premiums?

-A waiver of premium is an in-built feature or a rider that can be added to your life insurance policy.
-It's designed to help you continue to pay your life insurance premiums in the event an unexpected disability forces you out of the workforce.
+Life insurance policies may "waive" your premiums in the event of a serious disability.
+Often referred to as waiver of premium, it is an in-built feature or a rider that can be added to your life insurance policy.
+It's designed to relieve you of your premiums if an unexpected disability forces you out of the workforce.
 Without this benefit in place, if you were unable to keep up with your premiums your life insurance policy would typically be cancelled.

 In what situations can a premium waiver apply?